johnj974/Mystery-shack-e-store/README.md

     <article class="markdown-body entry-content p-3 p-md-6" itemprop="text"><h1><a id="user-content-your-projects-name" class="anchor" aria-hidden="true" href="#your-projects-name"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M4 9h1v1H4c-1.5 0-3-1.69-3-3.5S2.55 3 4 3h4c1.45 0 3 1.69 3 3.5 0 1.41-.91 2.72-2 3.25V8.59c.58-.45 1-1.27 1-2.09C10 5.22 8.98 4 8 4H4c-.98 0-2 1.22-2 2.5S3 9 4 9zm9-3h-1v1h1c1 0 2 1.22 2 2.5S13.98 12 13 12H9c-.98 0-2-1.22-2-2.5 0-.83.42-1.64 1-2.09V6.25c-1.09.53-2 1.84-2 3.25C6 11.31 7.55 13 9 13h4c1.45 0 3-1.69 3-3.5S14.5 6 13 6z"></path></svg>
     </a>Mystery Shack</h1>

+<p>The Mystery Shack is an e-commerce site which allows customers to purchase online goods, customers can browse the products on the site, the
+ site has all the functions of an e-commerce site with the customer once they are registered be able to add products to their cart and proceed to a checkout area where they can amend their order or they can proceed to a payment area where they can enter delivery and payment options using the stripe api</p>

 <p>
 This project has been deployed to heroku and can be viewed <a href="https://agri-e-store.herokuapp.com/" target="_blank">here.</a>